Sendouc/sendou.ink/content/articles/in-the-zone-26-winners.md

 Rounding out the top four is the Woomierss.
 [Scar](https://sendou.ink/u/129931199383601153) is a long time member of the Splatoon community and it was a joy to watch them participate in this tournment.
 Will Splatoon 3 bring back more veterans to competitive play?

-What better way for Sendou.ink to send off Splatoon 2 than with a day full of intense competition.
+What better way for sendou.ink to send off Splatoon 2 than with a day full of intense competition.
 Thank you to all of the players who have participated in Sendou tournaments over the years.
 We can't wait to see what Splatoon 3 brings!